a trail for a snail

 - A Trail for a Snail target text*

-Tell the children that they will pretend to follow a trail for a snail to find words that rhyme with snail.
+Tell the children that they will pretend to follow a snail trail as they recognize and produce words that rhyme with snail, such as hail, whale, mail, and shale.

 A trail for a snail

-- Make a trail on the ground using masking tape or string and place the picture cards (see below) along the trail.
+- Make a trail on the ground using masking tape or string and place the rhyming and non-rhyming picture cards (see below) face down along the trail.

 - Let a child be a snail to lead the other children along the snail's trail.